 - Evidence-based and promising practices

-Competencies for managers are identified as those that not only encompass those that are basic and first-level for supervisors, but begin to lead to those higher-level competencies established for executives.
+Competencies for managers not only encompass those that are basic and first-level for supervisors, but begin to lead to those higher-level competencies established for executives.

 In this course trainees will define the function of manager as liaison with community and state partners, link manager core to supervisor core and executive development, and complete a self-assessment to be used to understand strengths and challenges in role as manager.
 Trainees will also list the goals and themes of the manager series including transfer of learning tools and recognize the importance of maintaining the integrity of the organization and the manager’s role in supporting this.